tushar5526/tushar5526.github.io/content/til/how-to-show-git-log-only-for-one-file-type.md

 - git
 ---

-Today I wanted to have a look how the `UPDATE` statement was used in already deleted SQL patch files
+Today I wanted to check how the `UPDATE` statement was used in already deleted SQL patch files.

 Usually I do a `git log -p` and then use the interactive search in **less** via `/`, but in this case there were too many hits from Python files,